Methanol fuel: History and production

 During the 1973 oil crisis, methanol produced from coal was suggested as a fuel to replace gasoline.
 In 2005, George A. Olah proposed a "methanol economy" based on energy storage in synthetically produced methanol.

 In most countries, methanol is currently usually produced from syngas, obtained from steam reforming of methane (the chief constituent of natural gas).
 In China, which produced around 60% of the world's methanol in 2014, it is made primarily from coal.
 However, to be viable as an environmentally friendly fuel, it will need to be produced from renewable feedstocks, the most significant of which is biomass.
 Methanol produced from biomass is sometimes called biomethanol.
 Biomethanol is primarily produced by gasification of biomass.
 Like traditional methanol production, this produces syngas.
 After removing hydrogen sulfide and carbon dioxide (sweetening), which form as side products during the gasification step, methanol can be made using conventional methods.
 This route can offer renewable methanol production from biomass at efficiencies up to 75%.

 Production methods using carbon dioxide as a feedstock have also been proposed.
 This method involves reacting the carbon dioxide with hydrogen gas at high temperatures and pressures in the presence of a copper-based catalyst.
 The main drawback of this approach is the difficulty of isolating carbon dioxide and hydrogen gas in the required large volumes and high purity.
 A small amount of methanol is produced annually using carbon dioxide captured from industrial flue gas.
+A theoretical model suggests that water and carbon dioxide sourced from direct air capture could make methanol production economically viable in arid regions, but this system has not been physically proven.